kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 ### spec.terminationPolicy

-`terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Elasticsearch` crd or which resources KubeDB should keep or delete when you delete `Elasticsearch` crd.
+`terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Elasticsearch` CRD or which resources KubeDB should keep or delete when you delete `Elasticsearch` CRD.
 KubeDB provides following four termination policies:

 - DoNotTerminate
 - Halt